-I’ve been living in France since the 1970s, and I can say for a fact that Charlie Hebdo is not only not the “best,” but Charlie Hebdo’s team wouldn’t have claimed as much.
+I’ve been living in France since the 1970s, and I can say for a fact that Charlie Hebdo is not only not the “best,” but that Charlie Hebdo’s team wouldn’t have claimed as much.

-In the 70s, Charlie had a role to play, but that became obsolete over the intervening decades, which explains the magazine’s extreme marginality.
+In the 70s, Charlie had a role to play, but it became obsolete over the intervening decades, which explains the magazine’s extreme marginality.
 Delfeil de Ton (Henri Roussel), who was the best of the founding team and drifted away to the Nouvel Observateur because of his talent, has given the best assessment of what Charlie Hebdo had become under Stéphane Charbonnier.
 He blames Charb for assassinating the team through his pig-headedness (he called him a “tête de lard”).

 As your article is about religious beliefs, please be aware of the trend, encouraged by the French government, to attribute sanctity to Charlie Hebdo and integrate it into the state religion.
-I totally agree with your point about Adolf Hitler’s ambition to rule through an invented religion, but as Thomas Mann pointed out in a late essay when he provocatively claimed Hitler had won the war, the Nazi regime provided a model of nation-state government that the United States quickly adapted to its own national religion.
+I totally agree with your point about Adolf Hitler’s ambition to rule through an invented religion, but as Thomas Mann pointed out in a late essay in which he provocatively claimed Hitler had won the war, the Nazi regime provided a model of nation-state government that the United States quickly adapted to its own national religion.

-The French call the process in which establishments integrate dissident figures into their canon of heroes and martyrs “recuperation.”
-The US transformed its most dangerous dissident of the 1960s into a pillar of the establishment, a public icon and patriot, with his own day of celebration: Martin Luther King Jr. The irony of ennobling an acerbic and uncompromising critic of the system is further highlighted by the fact that MLK Day has been turned into a non-stop National Basketball Association (NBA) television broadcast, presumably because the NBA has an employment policy favorable to African Americans.
+The French call the process in which establishments integrate dissident figures into their canon of heroes and martyrs “récupération.”
+The US transformed its most dangerous dissident of the 1960s into a pillar of the establishment, a public icon and patriot with his own day of celebration: Martin Luther King, Jr. The irony of ennobling an acerbic and uncompromising critic of the system is further highlighted by the fact that MLK Day has been turned into a non-stop National Basketball Association (NBA) television broadcast, presumably because the NBA has an employment policy favorable to African Americans.
 The message is comforting for the establishment that King challenged, because it usefully reminds us that there are ways blacks can become millionaires and public celebrities — realizing the American dream for themselves as individuals — without threatening the existing power structure.

 What would King think of the way he is commemorated?
 He was the first public figure with moral (if not political) authority to specifically denounce American militaristic imperialism.
 Then, as everyone knows, he was conveniently killed and turned into an icon of positive black behavior: yes, you can complain and maybe even march in the street, but no violence please.
 Don’t worry, as soon as we get your message, we in the Beltway and on Wall Street will set things right, and you black folk will always have a chance to succeed, like everyone else.
 Hey, one of you might even become president one day! (“Get to work on that one, marketing boys!
 That should keep them quiet for a good long time.”)